MFierro25/can-of-books-frontend/README.md

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

-01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. --> 11/08/2021 5:30 pm - created login form and book component carousel.
+01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. <br>
+11/08/2021 5:30 pm - created login form and book component carousel. <br>
-11/09/2021 5:51 pm - created buttons to add and delete books to library 11/10/2021 4:50 pm - createad update form to change books and talk to database
+11/09/2021 5:51 pm - created buttons to add and delete books to library <br>
+11/10/2021 4:50 pm - createad update form to change books and talk to database <br>

 ## Estimates
 <!-- See below -->